 1. Don’t Go Looking for Conflict.
 While it takes two parents to cooperate, it only takes one to cause problems.
 Don’t be that parent unless you want problems yourself.
 It’s true you can’t control the behavior of the other parent, but you can control your own.
 Halloween is about the children.
 It’s all about the kids enjoying a once-a-year experience in which they can pretend to be someone or something else, while reaping in loads of candy.
 Don’t sour their experience with your own selfishness.
 Keep your own behavior in check and don’t cause unnecessary conflict.

 3. Don’t Involve the Kids Until the Parents Work Out the Specifics.
 A recurring fact pattern we see involving the holidays is that one parent will not only fail to review the agreement, but he or she will enter into elaborate planning discussions with the children about what to do during the holiday.
 For instance, a parent who does not have the children for Halloween this year may start the discussion about going trick-or-treating with that parent’s friends and their kids.
 If that plan is of interest to the children, they’ll get excited and then disappointed when they learn that parent doesn’t have them for the holiday.
-The better practice is to finalize and/or confirm planning with the other parent well in advance so the children’s expectations aren’t messed with.
+The better practice is to finalize and confirm planning with the other parent well in advance, so the children’s expectations aren’t unmet.

 4. Give the Other Parent Time with Kids if they Want It.
-Sometimes it’s important to both parents to spend meaningful time with the kids on Halloween.
-Perhaps there has been some sort of family tradition around the holiday.
+Sometimes it’s important to both parents to spend meaningful time with the kids on Halloween–perhaps there has been some sort of family tradition around the holiday.
 While such an event is best set forth in the separation agreement so as to avoid conflict later, if that step was skipped, do the right thing and cooperate with your co-parent so the kids don’t lose out.

 5. Make Halloween (and every holiday) Fun.
 It’s your turn with the kids on Halloween and it’s your time to shine . . . or dress up like Frankenstein’s monster.
 Whatever you do, make it fun for the kids.
-They are only children once and these are the opportunities to create lifelong memories.
+They are only children once, and these are the opportunities to create lifelong memories.
 Make their holiday special and contribute to a feeling of love and appreciation in all aspects of their lives.